 Early sales of electric cars haven’t been stellar, but it’s far too soon to write an obit.
-If gas prices spike, all bets are off—and when you throw in wild cards like regulation, charging networks, incentives and competition from China, it makes predicting the future a real challenge.

 Let's give a thought to auto audio.
 In the early days of motoring, the gas engine was so loud it's unlikely that any motorist could have heard a car radio, even if the electronics of the period were up to the task.